Enrolling in a Workshop

 If a participant has any access requirements, we will accommodate them as much as possible.
 If the participant does not have any access requirements, it is our policy that parents are to remain outside the workshop because:

-If your child is nervous, you are welcome to wait outside the workshop so that they can find you easily.
-We have an End of Semester Performance for family and friends to see the progress of their child in the program.
+If your child is nervous, you are welcome to wait outside the workshop (not in the Youth Hub) so that they can find you easily.
+We have an End of Term Presentation for family and friends to see the progress of their child in the program.

 Which workshop is right for my child?